 Affordable, family sized housing is provided on linked sites at Romford Road, Stacey Road and Cyprus Road. dRMM has been appointed to the Red Door Ventures framework of architects and is working on a number of sites at a variety of scales.

-The East Ham Town Hall Annexe is an example of high-quality, high-profile Private Rental Sector housing that gives character and the civic quarter, in turn supporting Red Door Ventures’ aspirations as exemplary landlords.
+The East Ham Town Hall Annexe is an example of high-quality, high-profile Private Rental Sector housing that gives character and life to the civic quarter, in turn supporting Red Door Ventures’ aspirations as exemplary landlords.